-"A meeting is duly constituted if a quorum is present, whether or not all of the members are voting or entitled to vote."
+"A meeting is duly constituted if a quorum is present, whether or not all of the members are voting or entitled to vote.
+Members who attend meetings by electronic link will be counted as present for the purposes of a quorum."